Relatively bounded perturbations of J-non-negative operators: Introduction

 As a by-product, this result yields an improvement of spectral enclosures from \cite{ct} for the operator $S+T$ (cf.\ Corollary \ref{c:improvement} and Remark \ref{r:improvement}).
 However, the main reason for considering the set $K_S(T)$ is Theorem \ref{t:new} in Section \ref{s:matrix} which states in particular that the non-real spectrum of $J$-self-adjoint diagonally dominant block operator matrices of the form

 is contained in $K_{S_-}(M)\cap K_{S_+}(M^*)$ if both the $S_-$-bound of $M$ and the $S_+$-bound of $M^*$ are less than one.
-A crucial observation now is that our main object of investigation -- the operator $A_0+V$ -- can be written in the form \ref{e:mmatrix}.
+It is now a key observation that our main object of investigation -- the operator $A_0+V$ -- can be written in the form \ref{e:mmatrix}.
 A renormalization procedure then allows us to derive the main result, Theorem \ref{t:main}.
 In Section \ref{s:appl} we apply Theorem \ref{t:main} to singular indefinite Sturm-Liouville operators.